 What Are The Different Types Of Employment Visa Options?

-Under employment, there are five categories of visas.
-There is the EB-1 for extraordinary abilities, the EB-2 for advanced degrees, the EB-3 for skilled and unskilled workers, the EB-4 for people who are religious leaders, and the EB-5 for million dollar investors.
+Under employment, there are five categories of visas—the EB-1 for extraordinary abilities, the EB-2 for advanced degrees, the EB-3 for skilled and unskilled workers, the EB-4 for religious leaders, and the EB-5 for million-dollar investors.

 Before working in the U.S., a citizen of a foreign country must first obtain a U.S. work visa.
-The visa provides entry to the U.S. An employment visa attorney in Rockville, MD can help make the determination of which type of work visa you should apply for.
+The visa provides entry to the U.S. An employment visa attorney or employment immigration attorney at our offices in Rockville, MD can help make the determination of which type of work visa you should apply for.

-- What Happens To My Employer Based Green Card If I Lose My Job?
+- What Happens To My Employment-Based Green Card If I Lose My Job?

 - What Is The I-9 Form?
 Who Is Eligible For It?